Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Acknowledgments

 \section{Acknowledgments}

+All \gls{MPS} band Lanczos simulations were performed with the \textsc{SymMPS} toolkit \cite{symmps}.
 We thank the Grand Equipement National de Calcul Intensif for providing supercomputing time at IDRIS and TGCC (Project No. A0130912043).
+The authors gratefully acknowledge the computing time provided to them on the high performance computers noctua2 \cite{noctua2} at the NHR Center PC2.
+These are funded by the Federal Ministry of Education and Research and the state governments participating on the basis of the resolutions of the GWK for the national highperformance computing at universities (www.nhr-verein.de/unsere-partner).
 We also acknowledge a mobility grant of the Franco-Bavarian University cooperation centre (BayFrance).
 Furthermore funding through the ERC Starting Grant from the European Union's Horizon 2020 research and innovation programme under grant agreement No 758935 is greatfully acknowledged.
 S. P. acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy-426 EXC-2111-390814868.
 Support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 207383564/FOR1807 project P7 at an early stage of this work is acknowledged.